ImageMagick/Usage-Markdown/layers/index.md

 The 'drawn' images can also be [Rotated, Scaled, and Affine Distorted](../draw/#transform) during the overlay process.
 Though that can be tricky to get working the way you want.

-Drawn images are "`-gravity`" effected, just like text.
+Drawn images are "`-gravity`" affected, just like text.

 ------------------------------------------------------------------------